 Along the way I came across the xeCJK package, with its ability to separate blocks of Unified Han unicode glyphs - in the example I copied, Kana (Japanese) and Hangul (Korean) were separated.
 This seemed like a good idea, but further experimentation showed that not all Japanese is Kana - the ideograms shared with Chinese are known as Kanji.
 Chinese fonts seem to contain some of these, but coverage varies from one font to another.
 It is possible to use a fallback font, which should mean that everything is rendered in some form, but that either means using a Chinese font with a Japanese fallback (some things might look odd to a Japanese reader), or the converse with some things looking odd to a reader of Simplified Chinese.

 In practice, I do not expect anybody to need a real bibliography with multiple languages in it.
-The approach I took in the lualatex file (separate fonts, selected when necessary) is probably a better approach.
-For this test I have a new configure switch, -prefer- with values of japanese (the default) or chinese.
+For this test I have a new configure switch, --prefer- with values of japanese (the default) or chinese.